AuthorizeNet/inperson-sdk-windows/README.md

 ======================
 >     SDK allows Swipe or Insert_or_swipe.
 Insert_or_swipe accepts CHIP Based transactions as well as Swipe/MSR transaction, Swipe accepts only MSR/Swipe transactions.
 >     public void setTerminalMode(TerminalMode iTerminalCapability)

-AnetEMVModeInsertOrSwipe is selected by default
+>     Insert_or_swipe is selected by default
-Refer to the AnetEMVManager.h file and the sample app for more details.
+>     Refer to the SDKLauncher file and the sample app for more details.

 Set the reader device connection type:
 =====================================